numberblackH/numberblackH.github.io/newstopic/_posts/2020-11-26-Reds Trade Robert Stephenson To Rockies.md

 ### Who is 'Case Williams'

-[What Rockies, Reds net in four-player trade headlined by Jeff Hoffman](https://theathletic.com/2222136/2020/11/25/jeff-hoffman-rockies-reds-trade-robert-stephenson/) &mdash; By Nick Groke and C. Trent Rosecrans
+[What Rockies, Reds net in four-player trade headlined by Jeff Hoffman](https://theathletic.com/2222136/2020/11/25/jeff-hoffman-rockies-reds-trade-robert-stephenson/) &mdash; <The Athletic, Nick Groke and C. Trent Rosecrans>
-이 함께 쓴 칼럼의 부분입니다. 간단히 요약만 하겠습니다.
 {:.faded}

 The Reds were set to draft him with the 113th pick, but the Rockies sneaked in front to draft him three picks earlier.